david-knott/moderncompilerinjava/CURRENT.md

 For register allocation we need to build the interference graph using all the code blocks, not one by one.
 I am have created a simple GraphColouring class, but I need to refactor before I can proceed with register allocation.

+CodeFrag - how to get the spilled temps from the spilled nodes ?

+Added a indicative method for CodeFrag for the recursive calling of register allocation.
+Still need to apply this to the entire programme.
+General algoirthm is
+- Generate flow graph for each code fragment
+- Add this to our interference graph and build it for the entire programme

 --------------------------------------------